gbevan/sshui/README.md

 the `--db=/tmp/v` tells sshui to use a different vault db file, for testing.

-### Run the app in continuous build/webpack with watch modes
+### Run the app in continuous source edit/webpack with watch modes

     $ gulp